cgchoffman/final/readme.md

 - trigger map load after location request dismissed positively. **FIXED**
  - marker isn't loading, probably too soon after map load       **FIXED**
   - need to make it load after the map finishes loading          **FIXED**
-- Chrome doesn't askd for location (force location request?)
+- Chrome doesn't ask for location (force location request?)
  - force request by checking if pref set
  - ask user to choose location
  - Save location as html5 savestuff feature so on Chrome when it reloads it will use that.